Bernie Sander’s Son Vows For Congressional Bid In New Hampshire

 The announcement was made public and current Democratic Representative, Carol Shea-Porter, will not be running for re-election.
 The platform for his candidacy will mirror very much that of Bernie’s policies and positions on major issues.

 “For over 17 years, I have represented the working class who have been beaten up by the system.
-It is time to demand that we have a system which represents the 99% and not the 1% who have never had it so good,” Levi Sanders said in a statement on his campaign website.”
+It is time to demand that we have a system which represents the 99% and not the 1% who have never had it so good,” Levi Sanders said in a statement on his campaign website.

 According to The Hill, Sanders is a legal services analyst.
 In addition, he is pushing for a “Medicare for all” health system, tuition-free college, higher minimum wage, etc. All of these positions are also championed by his dad and who is an outspoken politician.